[arve url=”https://youtu.be/L7Pium6hw68″ title=”From Las Vegas Chauffeur to a Las Vegas International Tour Guide” /]

-With all this downtime, I am starting to get back into the website and start some clean up as well as catching up on projects.
+With all this downtime, I am starting to get back into the website and do some clean up as well as catching up on website projects.
 The one project I would like to start again is my series of “Ask The Vegas Tourist”.
-Answering your questions not only about Las Vegas but also about traveling the southwest, things to do, see and experience.
+Answering your questions not only about Las Vegas but also about traveling the southwest, things to do, see, and experience.
 As well as the “why” and “how” of tours and travel.

 I want to start off the series with a question I get a lot on tour as well as on the website.

 Question: How did I go from being a Las Vegas Chauffeur to a Las Vegas Tour Guide?

 I moved to Las Vegas from Minnesota in 2001.
 My first job was as a chauffeur on the Strip.
 At the time, Las Vegas was BOOMING.
 To understand what I mean, Las Vegas was founded in 1905.
 In 2001 we hit one million residents.
 It took us almost 100 years to get one million people living here.
 By 2006, we literally doubled our population to 2 million people!

 The Las Vegas Strip was a steady boom as well. always building, adding, and growing.
 It was an amazing time being a chauffeur.
 I worked mostly nights from 4 p.m.
 To 2 a.m.
 In those hours, you see a lot of crazy things.
 I learned really early never say that you’ve seen it all, because the moment you say that you’ve seen it all, someone jumps into your limo and shows you that you really have not seen it all…

 By 2005 I was starting to feel burn out.
 Just too much of everything.
 Remember, I’m a simple man from Minnesota!